 - Total Add to carts

-- Recs items to carts
+- Product Recommendations items to carts

 - Total items purchased

-- Recs items purchased
+- Product Recommendations items purchased

 - Average order value

-Test Whether to Include Recommendations At All
+Test Whether to Include Product Recommendations At All

-While product recommendations overall tend to be positive additions to any site, you should still test each relevant page with and without recommendations.
+While product recommendations overall tend to be positive additions to any site, you should still test each relevant page with and without product recommendations.
 There are a few reasons for this.
-First, you need that information in order to determine exactly which pages should have recommendations and which should not.
+First, you need that information in order to determine exactly which pages should have product recommendations and which should not.
 It’s not always best to include them on every possible page.
-Second, it empowers you with a quantified value for recommendations.
+Second, it empowers you with a quantified value for product recommendations.
 This can be make or break when it comes to deciding what parts of your tech stack add value.

 Some questions to consider here, are which experience leads to more: